 You should follow the steps in the action guide (CISR44670) where

 - evidence checks suggest that construction turnover, materials or the number of relevant persons was wrongly stated,

 - the outcome of the application would have been different if correct information had been provided in the first place.

 Any response by the applicant to your letter enquiring about the questionable figures should provide useful evidence in event of an appeal.

 Whether you get a reply or not, you should consider whether a penalty is appropriate.
-If you think it is, you should submit the case to CIS Advisory Team (CISR97030) before making any determination.

 Any penalty determination should be made by the Area Director, or an officer of grade 7 or above.